ottobrunok/WAD-Exam/README.md

 ### Compiles for development
 ```
-nodemon server
+If you have ``nodemon'' installed

+npm start

-Note: If you did not install ``nodemon'', you can use
+If you did not install ``nodemon'', you can use

 node server
 ```